 Once hospital CNAs pass the written test and perform each of the five skills correctly, they receive the National Nurse Aide Assessment Program (NNAAP) certification and are listed in the Nurse Aide Registry.

 The Omnibus Budget Reconciliation Act of 1987 governs CNA certification and ensures that training a CNA receives in one state does not prevent him or her from being eligible to serve as a CNA anywhere in the country.
 Some states have slightly different requirements, however, and certain states require that hospital CNAs complete continuing education.
 Hospitals usually require attendance at in-service and skills days for all direct patient care personnel.
 Details on local requirements are available through chapters of the Red Cross and state nursing or health departments.

 The most successful CNAs are compassionate, communicative and patient.
 Because CNAs must often exert themselves, physical fitness and strength are also important.
 In addition, it is critical that CNAs work well not only with patients but also with other facility staff.

 Opportunities for Advancement

 Hospital CNAs spend a great deal of their time learning healthcare in literally a “hands-on” way.
-A hospital CNA may teach others how to become a CNA or decide to continue his or her education and become an LPN or an RN.
+A hospital CNA may decide to continue his or her education and become an LPN or an RN.
 After a few years of experience, a CNA may get into management and supervise other CNAs.